Should you be unable to see the waiting list, refresh the website by pressing Strg+Shift+R or Strg+F5.

 Courses for incoming students

-For orientation purposes, you can also view the courses that were offered in previous semesters, but please note that not all courses are offered every semester.
+For orientation purposes, you can view the courses that were offered in previous semesters, but please note that not all courses are offered every semester.
 You will be able to check the availability of courses prior to registration.

 Course numbers have a purely administrative purpose and change every semester.